Code-Institute-Submissions/https-github.com-Karasp1980-Fodmap-recipes/README.md

 ![Welcome section](static/assets/images/fodmap-welcome.png)

 The next part of the home page is the recipe blog section, showing the latest 8 x2 blog posts entered (the last post in the upper left corner).
-The blog post showing consists of an image (if no image is not uploaded by the post creator a placeholder image is displayed) as well as the number of comments and likes and the date the post is published on.
+The blog post showing consists of an image (if no image is not uploaded by the post creator a placeholder image is displayed) as well as the number of comments (only approved/published comments are counted) and likes and the date the post is published on.
 When clicking on the post link the full recipe with details is displayed on the "recipe details" page.

 ![Recently added recipes](static/assets/images/recently-added-recipes.png)